Winter of the Crow: Production

 An adaptation of the 1998 short story "Professor Andrews Goes to Warsaw" by Olga Tokarczuk, the film production was announced in July 2020 with the title Winter of the Crow.
 Funding was received from the Polish Film Institute and was announced as a Polish, Swedish and German co-production.
 Kasia Adamik was set as director with Sandra Buchta adapting the screenplay.
 In 2022, additional funding was granted by the UK Global Screen Fund.

 Principal photography took place in Luxembourg in late 2023.
 Filming took place in Bristol, England in January 2024, under the working title The Lecture with Lesley Manville and Tom Burke reportedly part of the cast.
 The cast also includes Zofia Wichłacz and Andrzej Konopka.
 Filming took place in Warsaw in January 2024.
 The film is produced by Olga Chajdas, Stanislaw Dziedzic, Katarzyna Ozga, Nicolas Steil, and Sam Taylor for production companies Wild Mouse Production, Film Produkcja, Iris Productions & Film and Music Entertainment Ltd.

 Release

-Winter of the Crow will close the 73rd San Sebastián International Film Festival on 27 September 2025.
-It will compete in the 'Progressive Cinema Competition - Visions for the World of Tomorrow' section of the 20th Rome Film Festival in October 2025.
+Winter of the Crow closed the 73rd San Sebastián International Film Festival on 27 September 2025.
+It competed in the 'Progressive Cinema Competition - Visions for the World of Tomorrow' section of the 20th Rome Film Festival in October 2025 and in Reims Polar in April 2026.